I'm not a doctor but…

 Re: blood test.
 Last huge medical - ekg, glucose tolerance, organ function, etc was 2011 and all was spot on.
 Well, except rest HR which is 27 so pretty low.

 Personally I think it is at least partly pure insulation.
 I am colder than ever and I am very lean these days - arms and legs just muscle, bone and veins.
-I can also see my ribs which is very wierd for me, especially given the amount of flabby gut and boobs I have as a legacy of being 200+ kg.
+I can also see my ribs which is very wierd for me, especially given the amount of flabby gut and !!
+BAN ME NOW FOR SWEARING !!
+I have as a legacy of being 200+ kg.

 Not sure if there is more to it, but I guess I'll talk to doc when I go see him soon

 The boys at work used to call me the Eskimo on night shift during winter.
 It gets to between 0 and 5 degrees and long king gee work shirt and pants used to be enough to keep me comfortable.